mishyjari/redarris-api-exercise/RedArrisApi/Readme.md

 * `symbol` (string): The stock symbol to retrieve returns for.

 * `from` (string, optional): The starting date for the return data.
-Should be in `yyyy-MM-dd` format.
-If not provided, defaults to first day of the current year.
+Recommended format is `yyyy-MM-dd`, but anything which `DateTime.Parse()` can parse will work.
+If not provided, or if parsing fails, defaults to first day of the current year.

 * `to` (string, optional): The end date for the return data.
-Should be in `yyyy-MM-dd` format.
-If not provided, defaults to today's date.
+Recommended format is `yyyy-MM-dd`, but anything which `DateTime.Parse()` can parse will work.
+If not provided, or if parsing fails, defaults to today's date.

 #### Response